secretstartups/handbook/job-families/finance/analytics-engineer/index.html.md

 * 12+ years in the Data space as an analyst, engineer, or equivalent
 * Extenstive experience across the entire data infrastructure and analytics space
-* Recognized as an industry leader in the data space
+* Recognized as an industry leader in the data space as a result of publications, seminars, presentations, or equivalent

 ## Performance Indicators